 Victor Garnice has detailed knowledge and a long history of actually dealing with these matters as well as the insight that comes from being both a parent and grandparent himself.
 These issues are complicated and the legal requirements to successfully make a case for a grandparent to be awarded visitation with or custody of a child when a parent of that child is living is exacting and extraordinary.

 Whether you are a grandparent seeking legal custody of or visitation with a grandchild, or whether you are a parent seeking to prevent a grandparent from doing so, turn to Garnice Law, PLLC for advice, guidance, and representation.
 We can help you understand your rights and represent you to obtain the most favorable possible outcome.
-Call the office and let’s talk about your options and prospects.
+Call us today at (480) 351-4804 or email us for a free, confidential consultation, and let’s talk about your options and prospects.